 Petra the world wonder is undoubtedly Jordan’s most valuable treasure and greatest tourist attraction,

-and it is visited by tourists from all the world
+and it is visited by tourists from all over the world

 It is not known precisely when Petra was built, but the city began to prosper as the capital of the Nabataean Empire from the 1st century BC